 Singlehandedly created by Jack Early (“Mr. Tree”), a resident who started planting trees and flowers in this deserted patch of land on Telegraph Hill.

-He began his solitary crusade in 1962 when he reportedly carried buckets of water by hand to nurture the seeds he had earnestly planted.
+He began his solitary crusade in 1962, reportedly carrying buckets of water by hand to nurture the seeds he had earnestly planted.

 Currently, this diminutive park is being maintained by the Telegraph Terrace Association.